mchaov/plugins-with-typescript-mobx-and-react/README.md

 - technology agnosticity
 - async loading of the packages

+#### Independent development

+It may sound simple to split off the development work onto 5-10 people.
+Once you have to scale over 1000 developers, simply relying on source control is not enough.
+You need an architecture that may support this kind of scale.
+In that sense development of plugins or micro-frontends or micro-services are very close to each other.
+Scaling of the development internally is not the only reason to go for such architecture.
+Once you have a stable foundation a company may decide to outsource part of the development to other contractors.

+#### Independent deployability

+In a service oriented world there is nothing worse than down time.
+If am able to release new software updates or as in this case extentions.
+It means I can release without rebooting my applications/servers.
+There are ways to mitigate down time if you have to.
+The point however is to remove complexity from a system, not to add it to manages softare design flaws.

+#### Independent release cycle

+A release cycle might take longer for some features than for others.
+If you have the ability to release features independently one from another - you may have different iteration lenght for them.
+This is giving you flexibility with your development.

+#### Small easy to test bundles of code

+This kind of DDD approach to feature splitting gives you smaller packages with lower area of impact.
+Package that contain few classes and are in the scope of LOC instead of KLOK are easier to reason about.
+The developers can easily create models of the packages in their head and discuss the source without even running it.

 #### Reduced regression scope

-When we introduce a new plugin that is following the contract, we do not expect regression on the busines logic and view packages.
+When we introduce a new plugin that is following the contract, we do not expect regression on the busines logic, view and other plugin packages.
 The same goes for new features implementation in the Bl or View packages - no regression is expected on the plugins.

 This doesn't mean we should not be doing integration tests.
 However, we do not need to conduct thorough testing of all aspects of the unaffected packages.
 For this project the tests suite runs very fast.
 Consider a system with gigabytes of source code which tests run for hours, maybe even days...
+This approach is going to yield packages with unit tests that run for just a couple of minutes.

 #### Technology agnosticity

-As long as the different packages follow the interfaces we are getting the ability to implement different packages with different technology stacks.
-During projcets growth we are facing two major challanges:
+As long as the packages follow the interfaces we are getting the ability to implement them with different technology stacks.
+During projects growth we are facing three major challanges:

 - third party content integration that is following a different tech stack
 - new features requiring more modern tech stack/tools
+- maintenance of the existing code base

 While the plugins are following the provided contract they can have different implementation of their own presentation.
+In this demo you may find 4 different plugins relying on 4 different tech stacks to achieve the business goals.

+In the case of the web - as long as the code is compiled to JavaScript, there is no reason not to use the tech stack of your own choice.

 #### Async loading of the packages

 Code can be loaded on the page on demand.
 Async communication via message bus ensures that components can link at any point in time.

+How many plugins do you need to render the page?
+One - twenty?
+You may choose your download strategy based on your business requirements.
+While plugins are independently bundles and deployed, you don't need to redeploy or restart anything.

 ### How do we control version of the suite?